minhnimble/el-operation-manager-ai/README.md

 ## Privacy

-- Only channels the EM has joined are synced — no access to channels they're not in
+- Only channels the EM has joined are synced
-- For team member syncs, only that member's messages (sent or mentioned) are stored — not the full channel history
+- For team member syncs, only that member's messages are stored
-- GitHub access requires explicit OAuth consent from each individual user
+- GitHub access requires explicit OAuth consent per user
-- All data is scoped to your workspace and stored in your own database
+- All data stays in your own database
-- Team members can be removed from the roster at any time
+- Team members can be removed at any time